stryker-mutator/stryker-net/docs/Configuration.md

 Default: `[]`

 ## Ignore methods
-If you would like to ignore some mutations that are passed as method paramter you can do so specifying which methods to ignore:
+If you would like to ignore some mutations that are passed as method parameters, you can do so by specifying which methods to ignore:

 ```
 dotnet stryker --ignore-methods "['ToString', 'ConfigureAwait', '*Exception.ctor']"